anonhostpi/DBPF.js/docs/spec/sections/ResourceTypes.md

 There are quite a few of these, and not all are well known.
 This document will attempt to list all known resource types and their meanings.

+**NOTE:** This document follows a strict structure.
+Try not to deviate from it.
+It is used by scripts/resources.js to help generate plugin code.

 ## THUM - Thumbnail
 | Value      | Type | Description | Source  |
 |------------|------|-------------|---------|